Views

 What's Inside

-This 2-page PDF features a concise informational header defining five major arthropod groups, followed by a 4-item matching task.
-The worksheet includes detailed illustrations of a spider, moth, lobster, and centipede.
-A complete answer key is provided on the second page for immediate feedback and easy grading of student work.
+This 2-page PDF features an informational header defining four arthropod groups, followed by an 8-item matching task.
+The worksheet includes illustrations of a spider, butterfly, crab, centipede, beetle, and scorpion.
+A complete answer key is provided for immediate feedback and easy grading.

 Zero-Prep Workflow

-- Print: Less than 30 seconds to send the file to the printer.
+- Print: 30 seconds to send the PDF to the printer.

 - Distribute: 1 minute to hand out copies to the entire class.

-- Review: 1 minute to check student responses using the included answer key.
+- Review: 1 minute to check responses using the included answer key.

 Total teacher prep time is under 2 minutes, making this an ideal resource for sub plans, transition periods, or as a supplement to a larger unit on living things.